cairn-monnaie/cel/README.md

     Import cities with respective zipcodes in Isère (French department).
 Change entries according to your localization
     * `php bin/console doctrine:database:import web/zipcities.sql`

+ * **Create a client for OAuth**
+    `php bin/console fos:oauth-server:create-client`

- * **Create initial administrator**
+ * **Create the installed administrator (step 7 )**
-     * visit "example.com/install".
-       This creates a user on Doctrine's side with profile fields of cyclos global administrator
+    Be careful with the sequence
+    `php bin/console cairn.user:create-install-admin %network-admin-login% %network-admin-password% %activation-code%`

  * **Access application with admin credentials**
      * visit "example.com/login"
      * login with installed admin credientials **_%admin-login%_** and **_%admin-password%_** and start browsing !